-For different WEEE categories, such as cooling and freezing appliances, specific standards have been set regarding treatment requirements for depollution61.
+For different WEEE categories, such as cooling and freezing appliances, specific standards have been set regarding treatment requirements for depollution.
 After depollution, the remaining fraction can be subject to recycling.

 There are different types of technologies and treatment processes available for the treatment of WEEE.
-Figure 20 shows an example of the treatment followed by large household appliances62.
+Figure 20 shows an example of the treatment followed by large household appliances.

-Large Household Appliances

-Manual dismantling and depollution Mechanical treatment and depollution Mechanical treatment of output fractions and depollution Endprocessing Removal of cables Removal of PCB and electrolyte capacitors Removal of motor Removal of PCB and electrolyte capacitors Additional treatment of fractions (usually mechanical processes that Refining Removal of motors Removal of batteries Removal of cables Removal of batteries improve the purity of valuable fractions) Material recovery Removal of mer , Separation of ferrous fractions Removal of circuit boards Treatment of components (capacitors etc).
-Incineration / Energy recovery Landfilling
+Large Household Appliances Manual dismantling and Mechanical treatment and Mechanical treatment of output Endprocessing depollution depollution fractions and depollution Removal of PCB Removal of PCB Removal of Removal of Additional treatment of fractions and electrolyte and electrolyte Refining cables motor (usually mechanical processes that capacitors capacitors improve the purity of valuable Removal of Removal of Removal of Removal of Material fractions) motors batteries cables batteries recovery Removal of mercury containing Separation of Removal of circuit Treatment of components Incineration / components ferrous fractions boards (capacitors etc).
+Energy recovery Landfilling